raychongtk/wallet/README.md

 Ledger transactions and movements should be append-only.
 Once it is created, it is not allowed to modify.

 ## Single Currency
 Single Currency design is adopted in this PoC, but we remain the design extensible for multi-currency to cater to business growth.
+Detailed design can be referred to the below sections

 ## Double-entry Bookkeeping
 Transactions happened in the ledger should be recorded on both debit and credit wallet so that we can trace the fund movement in the treasury system.